alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 <details>

-<summary>Step 1.2: Confirm token information provided by the contract</summary>
+<summary>Step 1.2: Confirm Token Information Provided by the Contract</summary>

 Verify that the token information retrieved from the contract is correct.
 In the example: